microsoft/fast/specs/slider/slider.md

 A designer can override any internal styling applied to the slotted labels, the background track, the slider track and the thumb(s) if appropriate.

 ### Features
-- Implement your own lower and upper thumb UI, default provided.
+- Implement your own lower and upper thumb UI, default provided
-- Implement your own background and slider track UI, default provided.
+- Implement your own background and slider track UI, default provided
-- Developers can hook up to the `slider`'s `onValueChange` callback to be notified when the value has changed.
+- Handle the `slider`'s `onValueChange` callback to be notified when the value has changed.
-- Customize the tick marks along the track.
+- Customize the tick marks along the track
-- Form association, if the `slider` component is part of a form the results will be submitted along with the form.
+- Include slider in form based operations

 ### Prior Art/Examples
 - [FAST-DNA (React)](https://explore.fast.design/components/slider)